 Hunting in Texas is a pretty big deal, especially around my house.
-A family favorite way to enjoy venison is Chicken Fry.
+My family's favorite way to enjoy venison is Chicken Fry.

 Celebrating an opening day of deer season includes a meal of Chicken Fried Backstrap.
-For this recipe, it doesn't take a lot, and you probably already have them in your kitchen.
+For this recipe, it doesn't call for a lot of ingredients, and you probably already have them in your kitchen.

 This Saturday is opening day for deer season here in Texas, and to celebrate, I am posting a recipe for Chicken Fried Venison and Creamy Gravy!

-Every year my family looks forward to this day and prays that the weather is on the cold side.
+Every year, my family looks forward to this day and prays that the weather will be cold.

 Here, lately, we have been experiencing some cold mornings and pleasant days.